OfItselfSo/YakIO/YakIO_for_microbitV1/07_Random/aaReadMe.txt

 example project because they are cumulative.
 Techniques that are discussed in a prior example might not be commented on in subsequent examples.

-This folder contains the source code for the 02_BetterBlinky C++ program which is designed to blink the center LED of the BBC micro:bit array.
+This folder contains the source code for the 07_Random C++ program which is designed to access the random number perpipheral on the Nordic nRF51822 CPU.
+It uses this value to set the 5x5 LED array to a rough 0-24 approximation of the random number value.
-However, rather than implementing all of the "blink" functionality in the program main loop as was done in 01_Blinky, this example uses timers to activate interrupts which perform the basic functionality.

 Other specific things demonstrated in this example code which you might wish to look out for: